Analyze video engagement and use insights to craft powerful automated marketing strategies.

 In essence, every individual engagement action is an invitation for further interaction.

 But even the most diehard customer experience professionals will admit that video generates greater engagement.
 When trying to drive user engagement, it simply makes sense to use the most compelling medium available.
+This is where interactive product demo software can be particularly effective, combining the power of video with user interactivity.

 For instance, you may develop a compelling offer to send to qualified users who stopped watching your video after ten seconds.
 This might look something like an abandoned cart email, but focused on video interaction instead of leaving products in a shopping basket.